“I remind you to kindle afresh the gracious gift of God in you” (2 Timothy 1:6).

 My purpose for this blog and website is to communicate words that rekindle your faith and keep it burning bright.
 I want to help you fan into flame what God has already ignited in you.
 I pray that the various blog posts, books, articles, and sermons will help you think clearly about what you believe, move you to love Christ more, and incite you to live out your faith with conviction and faithfulness.

-The blog is a mix of biblical studies, theology, culture, church life, history, missions, apologetics, and forays into the spiritual life–anything I think might help you understand the Word of God better and help you to live a committed and passionate life for Christ.
+The blog is a mix of biblical studies, theology, culture, church life, history, missions, apologetics, and forays into the spiritual life–anything I think might help you understand the Word of God better and aid you in living out a committed and faithful Christian life.

 I’m happy to send you an email link whenever I post something new.
 As a free gift for signing up for these reminders, I will send to your email inbox ten days of free devotionals on what it means to live out an ‘in Christ’ life.
 Sign up for those devotionals HERE.

 Here’s a bit more about me (in case you clicked “about” to learn about me):

 I’m a Professor of New Testament at Talbot School of Theology at Biola University where I’ve been teaching since 2002.
 I teach courses such as Life & Letters of Paul, Principles of Interpretation, Biblical Greek, New Testament History & Literature, Romans, and The Apostolic Fathers.
 I previously taught a few years at Nyack College just north of New York City, and have taught as an adjunct professor at Westminster Theological Seminary in Philadelphia and at Alliance Theological Seminary in New York (and Ukraine and Anaheim).